Career Paths & Consumer Information for the Medical Billing & Coding/Office Adminstration Program

 On-time Completion Rate

-The on-time completion rate is the number of students who completed the program within the normal time during the most recent program year (for which information is available).
+The on-time completion rate is the number of students who completed the program within the normal time during program year 2014-2015.
 There may be additional students that successfully graduated after taking a Leave-of-Absence (LOA) because they had documented medical issues or a death in the family, etc..
 There may also be additional students who transferred to a part-time program and subsequently graduated.
 These graduates are not figured into the on-time graduation rate.

 Cost for the Medical Billing & Coding/Office Administration program